jgpaiva/unbabel_api/README.md

 Response:

-This query returns a list of all language pairs currently supported by the unbabel platform.
+This query returns a list of all language pairs currently supported by the Unbabel platform.
 Each language pair entry contains the iso639-1 language code and language full name for both the source and target language.

 ```json
 {